atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Earlier in this guide, you should have mapped your foundation team members to the [initial set of functional roles](2-1-map-people-to-foundation-roles.md) to be played in support of your AWS environment.
 The following table shows a mapping of those functional roles to a set of pre-defined AWS SSO groups and permissions.

-To Do: Provide a link to where the customer can learn more about the permissions provided with each AWS SSO group.
+Feel free to review the [Control Tower User Guide](https://docs.aws.amazon.com/controltower/latest/userguide/controltower-ug.pdf) section "AWS SSO Groups for AWS Control Tower" for a full description of the permissions in the provided SSO Groups.

 |Foundation Functional Role|AWS SSO Groups|
 |---	|---	|